ataiisakov/bachelor/README.md

 <pre>
 flutter run --trace-startup --profile
 </pre>
-This command is necessary to [measuare](https://docs.flutter.dev/testing/debugging#measuring-app-startup-time) the startup time of the app.
+This command is required to [measure](https://docs.flutter.dev/testing/debugging#measuring-app-startup-time) the startup time of the app.
 An [JSON](tests/app_startup_iter_5/flutter_startup_5_iter) file was obtained and the value `timeToFirstFrameRasterizedMicros` was taken.
-The tests were run five times and obtained maximum, minimum and median startup times for the app.
+The tests were run five times and calculated the maximum, minimum and median startup time of the app.

 #### Benchmark app using a Flashlight

-The [Script](./tests/app_interaction_script/script.ts) was written and the tests were run ten times on a physical device.
+The [script](./tests/app_interaction_script/script.ts) was written and the tests were run ten times on a physical device.
 Using the `Flashlight` library, application performance data, average FPS, CPU, RAM and an overall score on a scale of 100 were obtained.

 * [Marcobenchmarks](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview)